Prosecco & Petals

-Unless you are set of being extra creative, there is no need to stray from the traditional table numbering system as this will ensure caterers give the right meals to the right people.
-Numbers will also make set up easier if you will not be overseeing it.
-Popular table number designs are:
+Unless you are set on being extra creative, there is no need to stray from the traditional table numbering system: This will ensure caterers give the right meals to the right people.
+Table numbers are also particularly useful for speeding the process of setting up, distributing place cards, and arranging wedding favours.

 There are many variants in centrepieces to suit all budgets, but the staple of most designs are centred around the below three concepts:

-Most wedding venues will have centrepieces that can be hired at an additional cost.
+Your wedding venue: Most wedding venues will have centrepieces that can be hired at an additional cost.
 While these items often come at a premium, this extra spend can be offset by the ease this service provides.
-It is recommended to inquire about options and then, if these seem pricey, compare costs to the below alternatives.

-There is a wide range of wedding decoration companies that enable you to hire items.
+Wedding decoration specialists: There is a wide range of wedding decoration companies that enable you to hire items.
 These can be cheaper than venue items and will be more exacting to your wedding theme and colours.
-However, it is vital to make sure that suppliers include set up and clean up, so you are not liable for returning items after your wedding.
-Having someone on hand to set up will ensure that the look is just right and you can review, without additional duties on your wedding morning.
+However, it is vital to make sure that suppliers include delivery, vene set up, and collection, so you are not liable for damages in transit or set up.

-Many department stores and larger home stores will also have centrepieces that can be purchased and delivered.
+Many department stores and larger home stores will have centrepieces that can be purchased and delivered.
 This will negate the need for creativity.
 If considering this option, it is worth deciding in advance how the items could be used, given to guests or sold after your day.
-Make sure to weigh up the cost saving vs set up and resale.
+Make sure to weigh up the cost-saving vs. set up and resale.
 This can often end up being an expensive and resource-intensive option.

 Items you will need: